Fall back

 Posted:

-We are all rushing to become ‘AI-powered’ which means ‘AI-powered’ no longer means anything.
-Maybe we are all just leaping into a commodity trap disguised as the way forward?
+If we are all rushing to be ‘AI-powered’, does ‘AI-powered’ mean anything at all?
+Or are we all just leaping into a commodity trap disguised as the way forward?

 I’ve spent a lot of time this year researching and developing my own conclusions on what digital client service businesses (specifically technical ones) need to do in order to stay relevant in the turbulence that is AI, robots, automation and continued ease-of-entry into the space.
 The list goes on.